Audit/Survey Hybrid – A Greater Return on Your Investment

 We Need Better Employee Information

 Auditors spend a great deal of their time on site reading documents in filing cabinets, in binders and on computer drives.
 They follow up with observations to verify interview and document findings.
 But, the majority of their onsite time is spent interviewing employees.
 The interview process can be a very costly, especially to companies with many employees.
-Auditors are bound by the audit protocol constraints.
-They are provided with an interview script that they are obliged to stick to.
+An audit/survey hybrid approach would significantly reduce audit cost.
+In addition, the audit/survey hybrid uses a more accurate scoring process that the Yes/No process used in audit interviews.

 Here are ten typical audit interview questions taken from current active audit protocols: